 What is a good number of solar panels for your home?

 One solar panel is nowhere near enough to get the efficiency and energy-saving capacity that you want out of your installation.
-Solar panels very much fall into the category of ‘invest now, benefit later’.
+Home solar panels very much fall into the category of ‘invest now, benefit later’.
 For the system to reach its full potential, you need the benefit of an extensive installation.

 20 to 25 panels are a good approximate number for offsetting your old utility bills.
 While panel performance and specifications to contribute to this, these are generally fairly reliable numbers.